 Pinched nerves can cause excruciating pain as well as other unpleasant sensations and loss of function.
 If you have symptoms of a pinched nerve in your back or neck, board-certified neurosurgeon Richard Kim MD MS Inc can help.
-At his office in Newport Beach, California, Dr. Kim provides expert diagnostic services and advanced treatments for pinched nerves, including minimally-invasive spine surgery.
+At his offices in Newport Beach, CA and Orange, CA, Dr. Kim provides expert diagnostic services and advanced treatments for pinched nerves, including minimally-invasive spine surgery.
 Call the office today to schedule a consultation with Dr. Kim or book an appointment online.

 A pinched nerve is one that's compressed between ligaments and bones or other nearby tissues.
 Pinched nerves can be extremely painful and cause other unpleasant symptoms such as:

 Nerves all around your body can come under pressure.
 For example, carpal tunnel syndrome is due to the median nerve coming under pressure from thickened ligaments in your wrist.
 However, your spine is one of the most common places to experience a pinched nerve.

 Your spinal cord — part of your central nervous system — is a collection of many nerves inside the spinal canal where they’re protected by your vertebrae.
 Coming off your spinal cord are numerous nerves, branching out to other parts of your body through gaps in the vertebrae.

 These nerves can be subject to pressure from structures in your spine, causing the symptoms of a pinched nerve.

 Anything that affects the structures within your spine can cause a pinched nerve.

 Auto accidents and sports injuries might cause damage to your vertebrae or the ligaments in your spine, which puts one or more nerves under pressure.
 Conditions like spinal stenosis, arthritis, and herniated discs cause changes in your spine that can lead to nerve compression, too.